 ‘A system of government determined by majority of the population, typically through chosen representative.
 A ruling authority elected by the people.’

 On January 1, 1901 Australian united all its colonies to become one nation.
 Known as Federation it resulted in the creation of a federal parliament.
-This began the process of consolidating all legislatures that had developed through the colonies and forming the state and federal laws that now define the Commonwealth of Australia.
+This began the process by which the legislatures that had grown up in the colonies over the preceding decades became State legislatures operating as part of a system, which included the new federal parliament.
+These bodies have enacted the state and federal laws that now define the Commonwealth of Australia.

 The separation of powers is an important part of the Australian judiciary system.
 It protects Australians’ right to due process of law, an important safeguard of personal liberty under the Australian Constitution.
 Without this system of ‘checks and balances’, Australians would face uncertainty in living under the law.